jtarbard/Software-Engineering-Project-Wiki/Documentation/Git-Branching-Structure.md

 #### Note
 *  `Issue`/`Backlog` branches should only be created for the **essential** backlog items extracted from the spreadsheet.
 The lists of valid `issue` branches for each sprint are under each diagram.

 *  `Issue`/`Backlog` branches should only be created when you are working on it that issue, because some issues might depend on other issues.

-*  `Issue`/`Backlog` branches should be created when you check the *major* issue out.
+Also, assign the issue to your lead (Jason/Lewis) before cracking on it!

 *  This design does **NOT** limit the branching behaviour at the `backlog` branches level.
 You can still stem out spaghetti branches (although not encouraged) in your own developing `backlog` branch, as long as you merge everything back into the parent node, with the singular feature you were meant to implement.